HERMES-DKZ/RDBMS-with-NocoDB-in-the-humanities/episodes/03_nocodb-introduction.Rmd

 - Change the Field Name (for example, rename it to Artwork Title).
 - Select a Field Type from the list (e.g., Single line text, Number, etc.).
 - Optionally, add a default value for the whole column.
-- Optionally, add a Description to explain what this field is for — this is helpful when collaborating with others.
+- Optionally, add a Description to explain what this field is for, helpful when collaborating with others.
 - Click Save to apply your changes.

 #### Adding a New Field